ritik0420/ParadiseYatra/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This is a personal project.
+All rights reserved © Paradise Yatra, 2025.
+Not licensed for reuse, redistribution, or commercial use without explicit permission.

 ## 🆘 Support